Vegetarian Pesto PastaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 It also happens to be super kid-friendly!
 Paired with penne it makes for a meal that kids will love.
 My kids both gobbled this up and asked for seconds.
 The great thing is: picky eaters won’t realize they’re getting a healthy helping of spinach with their meal!

 The herbs were so aromatic, they filled up our house with the most wonderful smell!
-You will love this healthy vegetarian Italian recipe!
+You will love this vegetarian Italian recipe!

 👩🏽🍳 Why This Recipe Works